This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Finally, add the roast back to the Dutch Oven, covering it with the liquid.
 Place in the oven and roast for 3 hours, or until beef is tender enough to shred with a fork.

 - Place the Dutch Oven back on the stove and bring the remaining liquid to a low boil, uncovered, to reduce the liquid.
-If you find it is not reducing, or prefer a thicker gravy, take ½ Tablespoon cornstarch and mix it with 2 Tablespoons beef stock in a small cup.
-Pour the mixture into the pot and stir it through to thicken the gravy.
+If you find it is not reducing or prefer a thicker gravy, take ½ Tablespoon cornstarch and mix it with 2 Tablespoons beef stock in a small cup.
+Pour the mixture into the pot and stir it to thicken the gravy.

-Tips for Cooking Sirloin Tip Roast
+Sirloin Tip Roast Recipe Tips

 - Sear your meat first over high heat to start the browning process.
 This will seal in the juices and guarantee a juicy pot roast.